sf-wdi-30/restful-api-exercises/README.md

 ### Deliverables

-Submit this pseudocode in a markdown or text file via Github.
+Fork and clone this repo.
+Submit your pseudocode in a markdown or text file by making a pull request on this repository.